-Note: Deferral of initial 2010-11 Building Aid payment on prospective projects without contract signing notification on file with SED in time to be included on the November 2009 database.
-Initial Building Aid payments on prospective projects due to begin in the current year will be deferred to July of the following aid year where contract signing notification was not on file with the Department in time to be included in the frozen data file created in November of the base year, even if the contract has been signed and 18 months has elapsed since Commissioner's approval date.
-New York City also is subject to a deferral provision.
+Initial Building Aid payments on prospective projects due to begin in the 2011-12 aid year will be deferred to July of the 2012-13 aid year where contract signing notification (Form SA-139) was not on file with the Department in time to be included in the frozen data file created in November 2010, even if all other criteria required for aid to start have been met.
+New York City is subject to a similar deferral provision.
+If contract signing notification still is not on file in time to be included in the subsequent November frozen data file, initial aid payments will be deferred again.